Package 'fastVoteR'

 Description

 Calculates a ranking of candidates based on voters' preferences.
 Approval-Based Committe (ABC) rules are based on Lackner et al. (2023).
+For an example use in Machine Learning for ensemble feature selection, see Zobolas et al. (2026).

 Usage